mapwatch/mapwatch/WATCHING.md

 ---

-If you're really sure: I approve of your refusal to trust strange executables.
+If you're really sure: I admire your refusal to trust strange executables.
 [The `nativefs` web version of Mapwatch might work for you](https://mapwatch.erosson.org#?backend=www-nativefs), but you'll need to do a little extra work first.

 Run the following in your command prompt: